mary-ext/tangled.sh-mirror/docs/knot-hosting.md

 So you want to run your own knot server?
 Great!
 Here are a few prerequisites:

 1. A server of some kind (a VPS, a Raspberry Pi, etc.).
-Preferably running a Linux of some kind.
+Preferably running a Linux distribution of some kind.
 2. A (sub)domain name.
 People generally use `knot.example.com`.
 3. A valid SSL certificate for your domain.